 Often highly interdisciplinary, these groups bring together researchers at all career stages with partners and stakeholders on a range of activities.

-Research centres and networks range from formal collaborations to informal groups of like-minded researchers working together on a theme or challenge.
+Research centres and networks range from formal collaborations to informal groups of researchers working together on a theme or challenge.

 A number are based in - or are affiliated with - the School of Literatures, Languages and Cultures (LLC); others are based elsewhere in the University of Edinburgh or wider academic community, but involve our staff and students.

 The groups provide opportunities for researchers at all career stages to work together with partners and stakeholders in organising events, workshopping publications, engaging audiences outside the academy, and exploring ideas for future projects and funding bids.

 Part of a select network of six Alwaleed Centres at leading universities in the UK, USA and the Middle East, the Centre aims to promote a better understanding of Islam and Islamic culture through ground-breaking research and innovative outreach projects.

 Established in 1995, the Centre promotes the teaching of francophone Belgian literature on university courses, and hosts a range of activities relating to the field of francophone Belgian studies, including seminars, conferences, publications, writing competitions, film screenings and other cultural events.